dshanske/wordpress-refback/readme.md

 ### Do I need the Webmentions Plugin? ###

 No. This will work independently.
-However, it will use the options int he webmentions plugin, if enabled, to accept refbacks to different post types and route homepage and other archive page mentions to pages if configured.
+However, it will use the options in the webmentions plugin, if enabled, specifically to accept refbacks to different post types and route homepage and other archive page mentions to pages if configured.

 ## Changelog ##